Requirements & Curriculum Overview

 Specifically, we expect that all students will:

-• Complete at least ten credits through specific courses as follows:
+• Complete at least nine credits through specific courses as follows:

-• Three required graduate courses in computational biology and biomedical informatics
+• Two required graduate courses in computational biology and biomedical informatics: CB&B 740 and CB&B 752

 • Two graduate courses in the biological sciences

-• Two graduate courses in areas of informatics
+• Two graduate courses in the area of informatics

-• Two additional courses in any of the three core areas (which may be undergraduate courses with approval)
+• Three additional courses in any of the three core areas (which may be undergraduate courses with approval)

 • Any additional courses required to satisfy areas of minimum expected competency